Table of Contents

 - Display the shortest path from the initial state to the state given by

 state_number.
-The path is displayed using the simple SEQUENCE format (see
+The path is displayed using the simple SEQ format (see the

 man page for a description of this format).

-from the initial state of the graph (this list should be empty if the graph
+initial state of the graph (this list should be empty if the graph is connected).

-is connected).
-The output of this command can be controlled using the -compact,
+The output of this command can be controlled using the -compact, -verbose,

-in a user-friendly, synthetic form.
-There are about ten state numbers per
+synthetic form.
+There are about ten state numbers per line and, whenever

-line and, whenever possible, a shorthand notation `M ...
-N' is used to indicate
+possible, a shorthand notation `M ...
+N' is used to indicate all state numbers

-to -compact option, except that the shorthand notation `...' is not used.
-Not
+option, except that the shorthand notation `...' is not used.
+Not a default option.

 - BCG graph (input)